 - a.
 The first developer shall be responsible for partially developing the existing unimproved road.
-This will include: adjustment of axial street grade to meet city standards for streets (unless this requirement is waived by the planning commission which may occur in special circumstances); improvements to the existing road bed to support traffic loads or demonstrate via a geotechnical report that the existing surface meets city standards for street; drainage improvements consistent with full street improvements on both sides that also work for the limited street improvements; overlay of the road to the width set by the planning commission, which will normally be twenty-five (25) feet.
+This will include: adjustment of axial street grade to meet city standards for streets (unless this requirement is waived by the planning commission which may occur in special circumstances); improvements to the existing road bed to support traffic loads or demonstrate via a geotechnical report that the existing surface meets city standards for street; drainage improvements consistent with full street improvements on both sides that also work for the limited street improvements; overlay of the road to the width set by the planning commission, which will normally be twenty-six (26) feet of pavement width.
 Since roads constructed under this option will be partial improved roads, the finish grade should be designed to be consistent with future improvements. - b.
 Subsequent developers will be responsible for completing the previously, partially improved street to city standards on both sides.
-This will include: subgrade improvements in the widened portion as required by geotechnical studies and/or lab and on-site tests; drainage improvements consistent with a fully-developed street to carry the ten (10) year runoff; curb and gutter the full length of both sides of the street and connecting to existing and proposed subdivision entrances; pavement of the widened portion of any repairs necessary, with a minimum of 1.5 inches of asphalt.
+This will include: subgrade improvements in the widened portion as required by geotechnical studies and/or lab and on-site tests; drainage improvements consistent with a fully-developed street to carry the runoff from the design storm for the road based on its designation on the Master Street Plan; curb and gutter the full length of both sides of the street and connecting to existing and proposed subdivision entrances; pavement of the widened portion of any repairs necessary, with a minimum of 1.5 inches of asphalt.
 For streets where home builders have not constructed sidewalks due to uncertainty of grades or incomplete drainage improvements, subsequent developers shall construct the sidewalk on the opposite side of the street.